-It’s a common experience—you must tell a customer service rep your personal information moments after you inputted it into the IVR system.
-You have to explain to a call center agent about the failed website self-service experience that prompted your call.
-You respond to a direct mail or SMS promotion, only to find a clueless representative on the other end of the line.
+It’s a common experience in inefficient omnichannel call centers – you have to tell a customer service rep your information moments after you already inputted it into the IVR system.
+Or you must explain to a call center agent about the unsuccessful live chat experience that prompted your customer support call.
+Or you respond to a direct mail or social media promotion, only to find a clueless representative on the other end of the line.

-Even for companies with already established multichannel and omnichannel contact center operations, they rarely connect customer data across the full customer journey.
-Customer service experience breakdowns are commonplace and it can be extremely frustrating for customers to have to repeat the nature of a support problem with a contact center associate.
-In order to create seamless customer engagement, it is important to first understand the service channels customers most utilize.
+Even for companies with already established omnichannel contact center technology in place, they rarely connect customer data across the full customer journey in real time, which allows channel and use case blind spots to occur over time.
+In other words, without consistent and ongoing omnichannel optimization, customer service breakdowns are commonplace and it can be extremely frustrating for customers to have to repeat the nature of a support problem with a contact center associate.

 There are numerous ways for a company to map its channels, and one way is to create a scorecard.
 For example, start with a list of your top 10 channels, based on volume, types of questions asked, and average handle time.